CartoDB/dataservices-api/doc/geocoding_functions.md

 # Geocoding Functions

-The geocoder functions allow you to match your data with geometries on your map.
+The [geocoder](https://cartodb.com/data/geocoder-api/) functions allow you to match your data with geometries on your map.
 This geocoding service can be used programatically to geocode datasets via the CartoDB SQL API.
 It is fed from _Open Data_ and it serves geometries for countries, provinces, states, cities, postal codes, IP addresses and street addresses.
-Geocoding functions through CartoDB are available by requesting a single function in the Data Services API.
+CartoDB provides functions for several different categories of geocoding through the Data Services API.

 **This service is subject to quota limitations, and extra fees may apply**.
 View the [Quota Information](http://docs.cartodb.com/cartodb-platform/dataservices-api/quota-information/) section for details, and recommendations, about to quota consumption.